 Job search during COVID-19 is more competitive.
-Tips on job search during COVID-19 below, to reduce the impact of COVID-19 on your job search.
+Below are job search tips to reduce the impact of the COVID-19 pandemic on your job search.

 - Several factors impact your job search during COVID-19.
 Including your location, industry and the companies you are applying to.

-- Stay positive and do not get discouraged by COVID-19.
+- Stay positive and do not get discouraged.
 As job seekers can find more opportunities in certain industries.

-- There are less job openings due to COVID 19.
-But less job seekers are applying.
-So keep applying, as you may have less competition
+- There are less job openings due to COVID-19.
+But some job seekers stopped applying due to COVID-19.
+So keep applying, as you may have less competition.

 New job opportunities during COVID-19

-- Some organisations started hiring in March 2020, as a result of higher demand.
-Also see Coronavirus job opportunities.
+- Some organisations started hiring in March 2020.
+Also see COVID-19 job opportunities.